-and of the week to file for a contest-

-ed election, he said.
-"We haven't lost yet," he said. adding Faulkner has instructed adding Faulkner has instructed him to explore all options.
+and of the week to file for a contest-ed election, he said.
+"We haven't lost yet," he said, adding Faulkner has instructed him to explore all options.
 Faulkner could not be reached for comment last night.

-In case a possible GOP appeal fails, Paulsen declined to say whether Faulkner would have an early advantage among Republican contenders to challenge the Democrats in the 195° election.
+In case a possible GOP appeal fails, Paulsen declined to say whether Faulkner would have an early advantage among Republican contenders to challenge the Democrats in the 1999 election.
+Conaway dismissed talk of another appeal.
+It's hard to imagine where they might be able to find the votes to take Ken from third to second place.

-Coneway dismissed talk of
+Consway dismissed talk of